Flogging Faith

 Ring of protection that is handed down in the Austria family.
 Gradually recovers the equipper’s HP.

-In the country of commandments Lindelt, it is the symbol of the distinguished Austria family and symbolizes wealth and prosperity.
+In the country of commandments, Lindelt, it is the symbol of the distinguished Austria family and symbolizes wealth and prosperity.

 Unexpectedly, it is fragile and breaks easily, but that too may be one of its lessons.